Graham Weatherspoon, retired detective with the New York Police Department and spokesperson for 100 Blacks in Law Enforcement Who Care.

 AMY GOODMAN: In the case of Amadou Diallo, it was four white police officers who gunned him down.
 Kenneth Boss just sued the New York Police Department.
 They were acquitted, but he has not been able to come off desk duty.
 He went to Iraq.
 He said going to Iraq and serving and coming back, that he should be able to serve as a police officer on the streets of New York.

 AMY GOODMAN: And yet, he was acquitted in that case, along with the three others.
-And I wanted to ask you: in that case, it was four white officers; this time around, of the three of the five men the indictments came down against, two of them are black; one, Michael Oliver, who fired the most shots, thirty-one, is white.
+And I wanted to ask you: In that case, it was four white officers; this time around, of the three of the five men the indictments came down against, two of them are black; one, Michael Oliver, who fired the most shots, 31, is white.

 GRAHAM WEATHERSPOON: Yes, but, you see, we are not concerned with the races of individuals.
 We’re concerned with the behavior of the individuals.
 I could not defend or advocate for a person just because they’re black.
 I have to advocate, as the district attorney is obligated to do, to protect the innocent.
 And black officers, white officers, Hispanic, Asian, all officers need to understand that they cannot get caught up in the moment and think that they’re not going to have to face a situation such as this.
 These are harrowing situations for them and their families.